 RSNXE (if present)

+Non-AP STA MAC address corresponding to all the requested links in increasing order of link ID if Basic variant Multi-Link element is included in the Reassocaition Request frame

 All other fields shall be set to 0.

 If resources are being requested by the FTO, then a sequence of elements forming the RIC-Request shall be included.

-The RSNXE shall be present if an RSNXE was present in a Beacon or Probe Response frame that the FTO has received from the target AP and the FTO set to 1 any subfield, except the Field Length subfield, of the Extended RSN Capabilities field in this element.
+The RSNXE shall be present if an RSNXE was present in a Beacon or Probe Response frame that the FTO has received from the target AP or an AP affiliated with the target AP MLD and the FTO set to 1 any subfield, except the Field Length subfield, of the Extended RSN Capabilities field in this element.

 FT authentication sequence: contents of fourth message